 For children with cerebral palsy, brain damage is usually what causes seizures.
-Brain injuries most commonly happen during labor and deliver when the infant is deprived of oxygen too long or injured with birth-assisting tools or too much medication.
+Brain injuries most commonly happen during labor and delivery when the infant is deprived of oxygen too long or injured with birth-assisting tools or too much medication.

 When brain injuries occur, seizures are likely to be the result, and the type of seizure will depend upon the location of the brain injury.
 If a neonatal stroke happened during the birthing period, the risk of developing seizures heightens significantly.

-Seizures after a brain injury may start in early infancy, but may be hard to detect as infants have the tendency to make unexpected movements.
+Seizures after a brain injury may start in early infancy but may be hard to detect as infants have the tendency to make unexpected movements.
 It’s important to work with your child’s physician in order to look for the signs of seizures so you can help your baby be safe when they occur.